T3ch-miNer/Cryptocurrency-Data-Visualization-Bitcoin-Price-Forecasting-using-FbProphet/README.md

 ## How to get data ?
 - go to [yahoo finance](https://in.finance.yahoo.com/cryptocurrencies)
-- find the cyptocurrency and stocks
+- find the cyptocurrency or stock you like or interested
 - go to historical data and select the period
 - download